armenr/ansiformer/README.md

 This provisioner provides the ability to apply **host-groups**, **plays** or **roles** against a host at provision time.
 Ansible is run on the host itself and this provisioner configures a dynamic inventory on the fly as resources are created.

+The ansible terraform provisioner configures Ansible to run on the machine by Terraform from local Playbook and Role files.
+Playbooks and Roles can be uploaded from your local machine to the remote machine.
+Ansible is run in [local mode](https://docs.ansible.com/ansible/playbooks_delegation.html#local-playbooks) via the ansible-playbook command.

 **terraform-provisioner-ansible** is shipped as a **Terraform** [module](https://www.terraform.io/docs/modules/create.html).
 To include it, simply download the binary and enable it as a terraform module in your **terraformrc**.

 ## Installation